APIs – What are They?

 APIs are also a great way of saving time, as it means businesses can easily integrate software with the original program without having to work out how to do this solely within the code.
 This also means fewer resources are used and reduces the potential legality issues.

 APIs are everywhere.
 Examples of them in use could be a Google Map on a business website indicating their location.
-Also, signing into an app using your Facebook information is another common one.
+Also, logging in to an app using your Facebook information is another common one.
 But, be wary!
 As APIs are for a particular program, which is owned by another business, there is always the potential for things to go wrong.
 Companies shutting down their services or shutting down completely could cause problems for your businesses.